unepwcmc/protectedplanet-api/README.md

 Now fire up your browser at `localhost:9292`!

+## ProtectedPlanet-db fetch
+if your db is not up to date then
+- cd inside db folder
+- git fetch
+- git merge origin/master
+- You should now have the latest db repo

 ## Further hints

 This example demonstrates accessing an api_user from the terminal using irb.